We use cookies for analytics to improve your experience. Privacy Policy

 We advise fintech companies on CBB sandbox applications, full licensing, open banking compliance, and crypto-asset regulation.
 Bahrain's progressive regulatory approach has made it the Gulf's launchpad for digital finance — and we guide companies through every stage.

-We represent banks, insurance companies, and investment firms in disputes before the Bahraini courts and in BCDR-AAA arbitration — including loan recovery, insurance claims, investment disputes, and regulatory enforcement actions.
+We advise banks, insurance companies, and investment firms in disputes before the Bahraini courts and in BCDR-AAA arbitration — including loan recovery, insurance claims, investment disputes, and regulatory enforcement actions.

 The King Fahd Causeway creates deep economic integration between Bahrain and Saudi Arabia.
 We advise on corporate structuring, joint ventures, and transactions spanning both jurisdictions — coordinating with our Riyadh office for Saudi regulatory requirements.